-An incinerator is combustion device that uses high temperature to turn waste material into ash.
-The most common form of incinerators in Sacramento County are human and animal crematories.
+An incinerator is a combustion device that uses high temperatures to turn waste material into ash.
+In Sacramento County, the most common types of incinerators are used at human and animal crematories.
 Most crematories use enclosed incinerators equipped with an afterburner.
 Crematory chambers reach very high temperatures in order to completely incinerate materials.
 Because human and animal fat store toxins, the incineration of bodies results in toxic emissions.

 All crematories require a permit to operate from Sac Metro Air District.

 Use Schedule 4 (see Rule 301, Section 308.5).
 Fees are based on the maximum horizontal inside cross-sectional area, in square feet, of the